cacayan2/classifier-DoS-project/adr/adr_document.md

 ## 2.2 Justifications
 This dataset is appropriate for the goals of the project for a few reasons:

-1. **The dataset is highly relevant for modern DoS behavior.**
+1. **The dataset is highly relevant for modern DoS behavior**

 This dataset includes many different types of DoS attacks along with different strategies, which actually line up pretty well with the descriptions about how DoS attacks have evolved over time (Kumar et al., 2020).

-2. **Acceptance of the dataset as a benchmark within cybersecurity and machine learning research.**
+2. **Acceptance of the dataset as a benchmark within cybersecurity and machine learning research**

 A few surveys identify this dataset and the rest of its family (CIC-IDS) as one of the more commonly used and meticulously designed options for experimentation (Ring et al., 2019).
 This allows for our work to be easily comparable with other similar research projects.